 True urinary incontinence is the passive, involuntary leaking of urine from the bladder via the urethra (the tube connecting the bladder to the outside) and out of the external genitals.
 It usually happens when a dog

 is relaxed or lying down.
 There are several other types of urine leakage, which include:

-● Anatomical abnormalities: when the urinary tract develops incorrectly, predisposing your dog to
+● Anatomical Abnormalities: when the urinary tract develops incorrectly, predisposing your dog to urine leakage.

 accidents in the home.
 Examples of mechanisms of increased frequency of peeing include:

 ● Urge incontinence: when the urinary tract becomes irritated, which stimulates increased frequency of urination.